ASIC senior leadership

 Senior Executive Leader, Credit and Banking

 Tim leads ASIC’s Credit, Retail Banking and Payments team.
-The team oversees supervision of retail banking, consumer and small business credit, mortgage brokers and other credit intermediaries, and electronic payments.
-This includes responsibility for the regulation of responsible lending and ASIC’s work to monitor and review consumer outcomes from financial services.
+The team oversees supervision of retail banking, consumer and small business credit, mortgage brokers and other credit intermediaries, electronic payments and ASIC’s Indigenous Outreach Program.
 Tim originally joined ASIC in 2005 and held roles in ASIC's Deposit-takers, credit and insurers team.
 He started his career in the community sector as a solicitor with the Consumer Credit Legal Service (Victoria) and then as Principal Solicitor of the Consumer Law Centre of the ACT.
-Between April 2016 and August 2018 Tim was the Deputy Ombudsman at the Credit and Investments Ombudsman.
+Between April 2016 and August 2018, Tim was the Deputy Ombudsman at the Credit and Investments Ombudsman.

 Senior Executive Leader, Insurers